department-of-veterans-affairs/vagov-content/pages/coronavirus-research.md

 - Who reviewed or approved this study?
 - What could happen to my health, good or bad, if I take part in this study?

-Get more questions to ask in our [Volunteering in Research](https://www.research.va.gov/resources/pubs/docs/volunteering-in-research-brochure.pdf) brochure.
+Get more questions to ask in our [Volunteering in Research (PDF)](https://www.research.va.gov/resources/pubs/docs/volunteering-in-research-brochure.pdf) brochure.

 If you decide you want to join the study, our researchers will determine if you’re eligible to participate.